 On The Hard Problem of Consciousness

-David Chalmers (2003), a leading researcher in the field of consciousness studies, identified six basic views—which can be further differentiated into specific versions of the basic idea—about nature and origin of conscious experience (as consisting of self-awareness, perceptions, bodily sensations, mental imagery, emotions, thoughts, etc.).
+David Chalmers (2003), a leading researcher in the field of consciousness studies, identified six basic views—which can be further differentiated into specific versions of each basic idea—about nature and origin of conscious experience (as consisting of self-awareness, perceptions, bodily sensations, mental imagery, emotions, thoughts, etc.).

 Most readers willing to brave this intellectual jungle would likely find themselves disoriented and bewildered before long; so was yours truly.
 Nearly though not terminally exhausted, I sought refuge in what appeared to be easier to negotiate grounds, tilled by psychologist Susan Blakemore.
 Her Conversations on Consciousness (2006) resulted from a series of interviews with prominent researchers in the field of consciousness studies, an area that includes practitioners of physics, philosophy, cognitive science, psychology, the neural sciences, AI, and the humanities.

 The object of Blakemore's efforts was to outline the dominant view on the nature of consciousness and of its relation to the brain by presenting these thinkers' views in a more intuitive and informal way than is the case in their often convoluted and stilted academic writings.

 Alas, her valiant attempt ended in disappointment.
 Remarks such as these abound in her book: 'No one has an answer to this question', which is worthwhile asking anyway 'if only for the depth of confusion it reveals'.
 This exercise enabled her to further her grasp of the complexities of the various theories; but her own answer to the question 'Do I now understand consciousness?' was: 'As for consciousness itself—if there is such a thing—I am afraid not'.
 Incidentally, the philosophically naive reader may be puzzled by the fact that anyone could doubt the very existence of conscious experiences: but there are many savants who do, possibly including Blakemore herself.